 This once-in-a-lifetime campaign, culminating in a year-long celebration in 2023, brings together the entire ‘Barts’ family (Barts Health, Barts Charity, Barts Heritage and St Bartholomew the Great) to continue our centuries old traditions of philanthropy, excellence and innovation.

-Discover our incredible history by watching our launch event which took place on Wednesday 12 May.
-You can also read about our plans to mark this historic occasion below.
+Discover our incredible history below and read about our plans to mark this historic occasion.

 The Barts900 campaign has the potential to transform care for our local communities.
 Initial plans include a centre of excellence for breast cancer surgery at St Bartholomew’s Hospital and a new clinical research facility (CRF) based at The Royal London.

 The new breast centre will consolidate surgery currently delivered at four hospital sites into a new multi-million pound theatre suite specifically designed for patients requiring specialist breast cancer and reconstructive surgery.

 An expanded CRF aims to create the largest unit of its kind in the south east.
 It will provide overnight facilities for patients taking part in clinical research and open up opportunities to recruit patients from our diverse communities.

 Visit Barts Charity to read about the importance of philanthropic support to these healthcare projects.